A characterisation of orthomodular spaces by Sasaki maps: Introduction

 In order to obtain a deeper understanding of quantum physics, it is imperative to analyse the structure of complex Hilbert spaces, the objects that are used to represent quantum systems mathematically.
 For the following, it is useful to dissect the definition of a Hilbert space as follows.
 Firstly, we call a division ring equipped with an involutorial antiautomorphism $(-)^\star$ a $\star$-\emph{sfield}.
 Then an \emph{(anisotropic) Hermitian space} is a linear space over a $\star$-sfield $K$ that is equipped with an anisotropic, symmetric sesquilinear form $(-,-):H\times H\to K$.
 In case $H$ is a Hermitian space over one of the classical $\star$-sfields, that is, $\mathbb R$, $\mathbb C$, or $\mathbb H$, and if in addition $H$ is complete with respect to the norm induced by the inner product, we call $H$ a \emph{(classical) Hilbert space}.

-One way to analyse the structure of Hilbert spaces, which we aim to follow, consists of trying to find different axioms for Hilbert spaces in terms of simpler structures.
+One way to analyse the structure of Hilbert spaces that we aim at following, consists of trying to find different axioms for Hilbert spaces in terms of simpler structures.
 For example, the closed subspaces of Hilbert spaces form a complete orthomodular lattice, hence one could choose orthomodular structures as a starting point, and try to add conditions to assure that an orthomodular lattice is isomorphic to the lattice of closed subspaces of a Hilbert space.

-Since we aim to disentangle the structure of Hilbert spaces as much as possible, we choose for an even simpler structure.
+Since we aim at disentangling the structure of Hilbert spaces as much as possible, we choose an even simpler structure.
 Our starting point is the orthogonality relation $\perp$ on a Hilbert space, or more generally, a Hermitian space $H$: we say that $x,y\in H$ are \emph{orthogonal} and write $x\perp y$ if $\herm x y = 0$.
 The relation $\perp$ induces a symmetric and irreflexive binary relation on the set $P(H)$ of one-dimensional subspaces of $H$, representing the pure states of the quantum system modelled by $H$.
 This induced relation, which we also denote by $\perp$, is called the \emph{orthogonality relation} and keeps track of transitions between pure states that have a probability of zero.
 The pair $(P(H),\perp)$ is perhaps the bare minimum of a possible structure necessary for quantum physics, and Foulis proposed to generalize this structure as follows:

 \begin{definition} An \emph{orthoset} (sometimes also called an \emph{orthogonality space}) is a set $X$ equipped with a symmetric and irreflexive binary relation $\perp$, called the \emph{orthogonality relation}.
 We call $x,y\in X$ \emph{orthogonal} if $x\perp y$.
-The {\it rank} of $X$ is the supremum of the cardinalities of sets of mutually orthogonal elements. \end{definition}
+The \emph{rank} of $X$ is the supremum of the cardinalities of sets of mutually orthogonal elements. \end{definition}

 We refer to \cite{Dac,Wil} for more details on orthosets, and discuss here only the concepts we need for the following.
 The definition of an orthoset is essentially that of an undirected graph.
 However, only a few graph-theoretic concepts are relevant for our purposes.
 For instance a \emph{morphism of orthosets} is simply defined as a graph homomorphism.
 Moreover, a subset of mutually orthogonal elements of an orthoset, also called a \emph{$\perp$-set}, is precisely a clique of the orthoset regarded as a graph.
 Then the rank of the orthoset is the supremum of the cardinalities of its cliques.